CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ### 2.Extracting and loading

-Because of some restrictions, DLLs in the jar could not be loaded directly.
-Thus it's necessary to extract the DLL to a temporary file before loading it.
+Because of some technical restrictions, the DLLs in the jar could not be loaded directly.
+Thus it's necessary to extract the DLL as a temporary file before loading it.

 ```java
 File tempDllFile = File.createTempFile("eskidontop", ".dat");